akiwastaken/cupcake/README.md

 This distribution is currently in the planning phase.
 Everything is being planned out before actually being setup (hence the stubs).

-* Get rid of Systemd.
-Systemd is an absolute cancer in the Linux community.
-It does too much, and is too bloated.
-There's many articles, pages, lists, etc of why Systemd is bad, refer to one of those.

 * Custom package manager.
 Pacman is fantastic for the purposes of Arch Linux (consider looking into it if you haven't, it's got a lot of great functionality, and the way Arch does packaging is absolutely beautiful as well), but cupcake aims to have a more user-based installation.

 * Cleaner root file system.
 The normal file system hierarchy of Arch Linux, and by extensions the file system hierarchy standard, is quite dirty in my opinion.

+* Be systemd-free.
+Systemd is too thick for the purposes of cupcake, and will be excluded from the base installation.

 # Table of Contents